joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/05/business/philosophy-majors-ai-jobs.html

 **How Meta’s Threads Became as Popular as X**\
-`The social platform that Meta once positioned as a rival to Elon Musk’s X now has 500 million users.
+`The social platform that Meta once positioned as a rival to Elon Musk’s X now has 500 million monthly users.
 It increasingly resembles Reddit.`\
 https://www.nytimes.com/2026/07/05/technology/threads-meta-twitter-x.html

 **‘The Face,’ by Fay Bound-Alberti**\